 Spark Capital's Nabeel Hyatt discusses virtual reality entering the mainstream.

-Also in this episode, the Lexus hoverboard and why manufacturers might sue the EPA.
+Also in this episode, the world's largest air purifier and the U.S. rail network.

 In this episode, we’re on location in Chicago at the American Manufacturing Summit.

 Also in this episode, a gel that glows and a killer autonomous submarine.

 Oil minister Bijan Zanganeh says that Iran will not hold back production after sanctions are lifted.

 Also in this episode, a liquefied natural gas terminal and manipulating labor numbers.

 In this episode, we speak with Bob Zimering, the Director of Six Sigma at Raytheon.